haleykahn14/leetcode-slack-bot/README.md

 	> You can also place a [zuliprc](https://zulip.com/api/running-bots#running-a-bot) at the root of this repo.

 * Slack
+	* The branch titled simple-slack-bot was created to modify the original bot to send one leetcode problem a day to a Slack channel.
 	* `DLB_SLACK_WEBHOOK` - the webhook URL for an [incoming webhook](https://api.slack.com/messaging/webhooks)

 * Bot